All Episodes

 They fought Bush over military budgets.

-They called our troops terrorists, murderers, rapists, Nazis, accused them of needlessly killing citizens.
+They called our troops terrorists murderers rapists Nazis, accused them of needlessly killing citizens.

 And look who it is thumping their chests today.

-See, when they're in power, when they're in charge, all that stuff goes out the window.
+Now see, when they're in power, when they're in charge, all that stuff goes out the window.

-All that anti-military stuff and all that, we've got to lose stuff, that goes out the window.
+All that anti-military stuff and all that we've got to lose, stuff that goes out the window.

 They are more than happy to secure a defeat for this country to hang that around the neck of a Republican president.

-But they're not going to sit there and secure defeat for themselves.
+They're not going to sit there and secure defeat for themselves, no matter what you think.

-And you're out there applauding.
+And you're out there applauding, oh yeah, big man, Barack Obama.

 See, he's not a wimp.

-See, Barack Obama, he's a huge leader.
+See, Barack Obama, he's a huge leader, he's a great guy.

 See, you guys had him all wrong.

-Other Democrats went to Iraq to be human shields for Saddam Hussein.
+Baghdad, Jim McDermott, other Democrats, went to Iraq to be human shields for Saddam Hussein.

-These are the people that did anything they could to undermine the war on terror in Afghanistan and Iraq.
+These are the people that did anything they could to undermine the war on terror in Afghanistan and Iraq, and now look at them.

 So I'm curious how you people on the left feel today.

-Now compare and contrast those reports then with what we're getting now.
+Now, compare and contrast those reports then with what we're getting now.

 It's finished now.